DanielSeemaier/mkexp/README.md

 # Experiment Framework for (Distributed) Graph Partitioners

-0. Add `./bin/` to `$PATH`
+0. Add `bin/` to your `$PATH` variable.
 1. Run `mkexp --init` in a fresh directory.
-This creates a file `Experiment`
+This creates a file `Experiment`.
 2. Edit the file to setup your experiment.
-3. Run `mkexp [--local]` to download and compile the partitioners required to run the experiment and generate the jobfiles.
+3. Run `mkexp` once.
+This will download and compile the required partitioners and generate the jobfiles.
-   Per default, partitioners are only installed once and shared between experiments.
-To install them to a unique directory, use the `--local` flag.
+4. Run `./submit.sh` to start the experiment.
+Use `mkexp --progress` to query its progress.
-4. Run `mkexp --submit` to start the experiment (submit the jobfiles)
+5. Once the experiment has finished, run `mkexp --results` to generate standardized CSV files containing the results.
-5. Once the experiment was executed, run `mkexp --results` to generate standardized CSV files containing the results.
+6. Run `mkexp --plots` to generate performance profiles, running time boxplots as well as per-instance running time and cut plots.
-   Then, run `mkexp --plots` to generate performance profiles based on the results (required `R` with some packages preinstalled).
+   This requires `R` with some packages preinstalled.

 ## Extending the Framework